-Within the United States, the National Council on Alcoholism and Drug Dependence(NCADD) reports that alcohol is the most regularly used addictive substance.
+Within the United States, the National Survey on Drug Use and Health (NSDUH) estimates that alcohol is the most regularly used addictive substance.
 The boxed warning of OxyContin states that individuals taking the drug should not mix it with other central nervous system depressants, such as other opioids, benzodiazepines, or alcohol due to the risk for dangerous respiratory depression, extreme sedation, coma, or even death.

 Like OxyContin, alcohol is also a central nervous system depressant, and taking both at the same time can increase the effects of each substance.
 Both slow down heart rate, respiration, and blood pressure, as well as lower body temperature.
 They can also both be mind-altering, and brain chemistry is disrupted by the presence of each.
 If taken together, all potential risk factors and side effects are exacerbated.
 OxyContin and alcohol should never be mixed as doing so can cause a host of negative consequences.